 Easy and Affordable Burglar Deterrent Gadgets

-A well lit exterior is a solid deterrent.
+A well-lit exterior is a solid burglar deterrent.
 Even lights that are turned on at dusk and off at dawn eliminate the cover of darkness that burglars rely on.

-But an even better option is outdoor lighting that is activated by a motion sensor.
-Not only does it throw a spotlight on anyone trying to sneak up on your property, it can alert you and your neighbors to their presence.
+But an even better option is installing outdoor security floodlights with motion sensors.
+Not only does this throw a spotlight on anyone trying to sneak up on your property, but it can also alert you and your neighbors to their presence.
 A light turning on in the middle of the night gets attention.

 A motion-activated wedge light is a good option.
-It installs virtually anywhere, costs less than $50, and its integrated solar panel keeps it charged and ready to go, 24/7/365.
+It installs virtually anywhere, costs less than $50, and its integrated solar panel keeps it charged and ready to go.

-A good security system will include this technology, but you can pick up some inexpensive portable sensors to go along with that.
+A good security system will include this technology, but you can pick up some inexpensive portable sensors to go along with whatever system you have.

-Put one in your garage, backyard shed, by the stairs, sliding doors, or anywhere else you want a little extra security.
+Put one in your garage, backyard shed, by the stairs, sliding doors, or anywhere else you want extra security.

 Smart Interior Lights

 Would-be burglars are looking for empty properties, so anything you can do to at least give the appearance that someone is home will make your place a less appealing target.